 In conjunction with the Stock Award Plans, the Company maintains a long-term incentive program ("LTIP") that provides for equity awards, including market-based PSUs that can be earned over defined performance periods.
 The participants of the LTIP include certain of the Company's executive officers and other key executives.
-The LTIP is administered by the Compensation and Talent Management Committee, which is responsible for, among other items, selecting the specific performance measures for awards, setting the target performance required to receive an award after the completion of the performance period, and determining the specific payout to the participants.
+The LTIP is administered by the Compensation and Talent Management Committee, which is responsible for, among other items, selecting the specific performance period, and determining the specific payout to the participants.